 Electricity Fuel Basics

 Electricity is considered an alternative fuel under the Energy Policy Act of 1992.
-Electricity can be produced from a variety of primary energy sources, including oil, coal, nuclear energy, moving water, natural gas, wind energy, and solar energy.
+Electricity can be produced from a variety of energy sources, including oil, coal, nuclear energy, hydropower, natural gas, wind energy, solar energy, and stored hydrogen.
 Plug-in vehicles are capable of drawing electricity from off-board electrical power sources (generally the electricity grid) and storing it in batteries.
-Though not yet widely available, fuel cell vehicles use hydrogen to cleanly generate electricity onboard the vehicle.
+Though not yet widely available, fuel cell vehicles use hydrogen to generate electricity onboard the vehicle.

 Powering Vehicles with Electricity